Home UpStaff

 (especially basic combat drill instructors).

-1990 Graduate of Chrysler High School, New Castle, IN
+Graduate of Chrysler High School

-1990 Taught to shoot a 22 caliber squirrel rifle, age 8.
+Taught to shoot a 22 caliber squirrel rifle, age 8.

 Military Recognition & Awards